-This article discusses what happens when blood sugar increases and the diseases that can occur in each organ.
+This article discusses what happens when blood sugar increases in non-diabetics and diabetics and the organ damage that results.

 Essential Medical Terms